dseagrav/ld/README.md

     - [Installing a New Machine](#installing-a-new-machine)

 <!-- markdown-toc end -->
+# LD-THREAD BRANCH WARNING

+This is the HIGHLY EXPERIMENTAL multi-threaded branch of LambdaDelta.
+It is not quite ready for public consumption yet.
+Expect misbehavior.
+Back up your disk images frequently.

+This version uses the Lambda's cache system to minimize contention for bus mastership.
+Ensure that the Lambda's configuration profile (set in the SDU "config" program) has cache enabled.

+Two versions of the cache system are provided:

+The default is the "Fast Cache" - If caching is permitted and the operation is a word read, the bus cycle is bypassed and values read directly from the memory array.
+All other cycles happen normally.

+Optionally, the full Lambda cache system can be used, but benchmarks on it indicate cache data maintenance costs more than the performance gained.

 # LAMBDADELTA

 LambdaDelta is an emulator of the LMI Lambda Lisp Machine.
 Its goal is to